RedHatQE/teflo/CONTRIBUTE.rst

 Before any change is proposed to teflo we ask that you run the tests to verify the above standards.
-If you forget to run the tests, we have a Jenkins job that runs through these on any changes.
+If you forget to run the tests, we have a github actions job that runs through these on any changes.
 This allows us to make sure each patch meets the standards.

 We also highly encourage developers to be looking to provide more tests